California Senate Bill 35 (2017): Vallco Mall Project

 The Vallco Shopping Mall redevelopment project in Cupertino is the largest project to have utilized SB 35.
 The project will include retail and 2 million square feet of office space, and 2,402 total units of housing.
 Half of those units, or 1,201, will be designated as below-market rate housing for low and very low-income residents.
 The project was approved on September 21, 2018 for streamlining under SB 35.
 In October 2018 the City Council approved, and residents then filed a referendum on, another Vallco project by the same developer—the 2018 Vallco Specific Plan.
 In May 2019 the City Council repealed the Vallco Specific Plan.

 681 Florida Street

 The Mission Economic Development Agency (MEDA), an affordable housing development agency, used SB 35 to expedite construction of a 100% affordable housing development in San Francisco’s Mission District.
 The development will include 130 housing units devoted to low-income families; 30% of those apartments are reserved for formerly homeless families.
 Without SB 35, the development would have followed the normal approval process and been delayed for 6 months to a year.

 Amendments

 In 2021 AB1174 was signed into law, which gives projects (like Vallco) using the special approval of SB35 more time to start construction to compensate for delays caused by lawsuits.

+SB 423

+In 2023, SB 423 was signed into law, which extended the Sunset provision for SB 35 for ten years until January 1, 2036, expands the scope and geographic reach of SB 35’s ministerial review process and modifies SB 35’s labor and affordability requirements.
+In particular, SB 423 included a legislative finding that affordable housing is a statewide concern instead of a municipal concern, and expanded SB 35's amendments of Government Code Section 65913.4 to apply to all cities, including charter cities.

+Finally, SB 423 narrowed SB 35's broad exemptions within the coastal zone (and, by extension, the broad powers of the Coastal Act and the California Coastal Commission to prohibit streamlined multifamily housing within the zone), allowing for some areas in the coastal zone to be eligible for streamlined multifamily housing development under SB 35.

+The law entered into force in San Francisco on June 28, 2024, and will enter into force in the rest of California on January 1, 2026.